Brian G. Bond

 Is there any mention of child drug ingestion or overdose?

-The fatality report states: "The toxicology report came back positive for fentanyl.
+The fatality report states: "During B.B.'s autopsy a toxicology screen was completed.
+The toxicology report came back positive for fentanyl.
 B.B.'s cause of death was determined to be fentanyl poisoning."
-This clearly describes a child drug ingestion/overdose.
+The ME report (WA_23_2646.pdf) confirms: "Cause of Death: Acute fentanyl intoxication."
+This constitutes a child drug ingestion/overdose.

 Is there any mention of a drowning incident (either intentional or accidental)?